ryminhsu/Python-Practices/IFN509 - Data Exploration and Mining/README.md

 	- Histogram
 	- Dendrogram
 # Note
-Be thankful to my teammates (Xing Ming & Tong Xu) to contribute efforts in coding & paper writing.
+Be thankful to my teammates (Xing Ming & Tong Xu) to contribute efforts in coding & report writing.